JBZoo/Utils/README.md

 Timer::formatMS(float $seconds): string; // Formats the elapsed time as a string.

-Timer::getRequestTime(): float; // Get request time
+Timer::getRequestTime(): float; // Get request time in microseconds.

 Timer::timeSinceStart(): float; // Formats the elapsed time since the start of the request as a string.